aliceagrawal/King-County-House-Sales/README.md

 ## For Additional Information

-To see our data cleaning visit
+Our data sources can be found at https://github.com/aliceagrawal/King-County-House-Sales/tree/main/data To see our data cleaning, visit https://github.com/aliceagrawal/King-County-House-Sales/blob/main/Data%20Cleaning.ipynb To see how we created our models visit https://github.com/aliceagrawal/King-County-House-Sales/blob/main/Model%20Building.ipynb
+Our images and visualizations can be found at https://github.com/aliceagrawal/King-County-House-Sales/tree/main/Images